 In general, SeaCrest Wealth Management invests clients’ assets with a long-term time horizon in mind.
 This is evident through the firm’s consistent use of exchange-traded funds (ETFs), mutual funds and bonds in its portfolios.
 Should SeaCrest feel as though it’s appropriate, it may recommend that clients invest their assets with an unaffiliated, outside investment manager or platform.
 The firm’s role would then be to manage the separate account on a discretionary or non-discretionary basis for you.

 Although SeaCrest has an affinity for long-term investing, it may shift to a shorter-term mindset under the right parameters.
 For example, the firm includes in its portfolios varying amounts of stocks that, while riskier than ETFs, mutual funds and bonds, offer more upside.
-This level of flexibility lets the firm make the investment decision that best for you rather than adhering to an arbitrary standard.
+This level of flexibility lets the firm make the investment decision that is best for you rather than adhering to an arbitrary standard.

 Fees Under SeaCrest Wealth Management